 Normative style or Democratic style of leadership is different from other two types of leadership.
 Normative or democratic leader and method of his control is absolutely different from coercive and utilitarian leaders.
 Normative leader uses the administrative organization as a symbol of nationality and prestige.
 Social members get themselves attached with leader with affection and esteem.
-Leaders also predominantly use these to establish his control and to achieve their obligation to the nation and state administration.
-Ideal normative leadership is rare in this power oriented political and administrative ambience.
+Leaders also predominantly use these to establish his control and to achieve their obligation to the nation and state administrative ambience.
 Still all democratic people always seek to establish normative type of leadership.